-Members are appointed by the Minister for Health, according to the process prescribed in the RIHE Act.
+Members are appointed by the Minister for Health and Aged Care, according to the process prescribed in the RIHE Act.
 Appointments are on a part-time basis for a period not exceeding three years with members eligible for reappointment.

-NHMRC Licensing Committee appointments for the 2018-2021 triennium concluded on 30 June 2021.
-The members for the 2021-2024 triennium were appointed on 30 September 2021.
-The membership of the NHMRC Licensing Committee for both triennia is detailed at Appendix A.
+NHMRC Licensing Committee appointments for the 2021-2024 NHMRC triennium commenced on 30 September 2021.

+The membership of the NHMRC Licensing Committee is detailed at Appendix A.